The Four Stages of Learning Any Skill on Your Path to Self-Actualization

 You don’t stop playing the guitar, but you do stop trying to play chords perfectly.
 You don’t stop shooting free throws, but you no longer aim the basketball at the hoop.

-It’s often when you reach the point where you think you’re never going to reach any level of mastery, that the transformation unfolds.
-It’s not by will, but by allowing or letting go that mastery is realized.
+It’s often when you reach the point where you think you’ll never achieve any level of mastery that the transformation unfolds.

 In the fourth stage, individuals can perform at a mastery level because the skill is embedded within them.

-In this fifth stage, however, individuals can now explain how they can perform at mastery with ease to others.
+In this fifth stage, however, individuals can now explain to others how they can perform at mastery with ease.

 Here, individuals can reflect on how they perform so well and unpack strategies to teach others.